A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Methods

 \subsubsection{Sampling for design-based simulations}

 For each replication (``rep'') of a survey sample from the KBAABB-generated artificial population, we take a sample using the same sampling design that was used to draw the real sample.
 This lets us carry out design-based simulations which respect the sampling design of the actual survey data.
 When we fit a given SAE model form to each rep, and then summarize the model's empirical properties across reps, these properties are reasonable stand-ins for what we could expect to see under repeated sampling from the real sampling design.
-Optionally, we could also add a simulated non-response stage after the sampling stage, to mimic any non-response behavior seen in the real survey.
-For our application, we took design-based samples using FIA's quasi-systematic sampling design (see Appendix~\ref{sec:Sampling}).
+For our application, we took design-based samples using FIA's quasi-systematic sampling design (see Supplementary material~\ref*{sec:Sampling}).